selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 APL 6-8

+## Underdark Adventures

+### The Vaults of Xelshildar

+### Skulls and Obsidian

 ## On the Nyr Dyv

 ### Corsairs of the Red Dame
+A ship, flying the colors of the Red Dame, has been terrorizing the shores along the Nyr Dyv

 ### What Lies Below
 Underwater ruin/dungeon adventure, requires waterbreathing (provided)

 ### Isles of the Fallen Stars
+Some uncharted islands have recently been discovered by a passing merchant ship.
+The rush to claim the islands for various companies and factions is on!
+What perils lie ahead are unknown.

+APL 4-6

 ### The Hold of the Red Dame